openvinotoolkit/model_server/docs/python_support/reference.md

 - in `execute` method of `OvmsPythonModel` class
 - in model server core during serialization and deserialization if Python node inputs or outputs as also graph inputs or outputs

-Model Server receives requests and sends responses on gRPC inferface via KServe API which defines [expected data types for tensors](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#tensor-data-types).
+Model Server receives requests and sends responses on gRPC interface via KServe API which defines [expected data types for tensors](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#tensor-data-types).
 On the other hand Python [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html#buffer-protocol) requires `format` to be specified as [struct format characters](https://docs.python.org/3/library/struct.html#format-characters).

 In order to let users work with KServe types without enforcing the usage of struct format characters on the client side, model server attempts to do the mapping as follows when creating `Tensor` objects from the request: